kjosh/dht-monitor/README.md

 ## Attribution

 ### Favicons
-The graphics for the favicons were created by Twemoji (https://twemoji.twitter.com/) and are licensed under CC-BY 4.0 (https://creativecommons.org/licenses/by/4.0/)
+The favicon graphics were created by Twemoji (https://twemoji.twitter.com/) and are licensed under CC-BY 4.0 (https://creativecommons.org/licenses/by/4.0/)